Palliative only. There is currently no cure or FDA-approved treatments for GNE Myopathy.

 When the GNE epimerase kinase does not function correctly in the human body thereby reducing the available ManNAc, it is reasonable to assume that treatment with ManNAc could assist with improving health benefits.
 The therapeutic potential for ManNAc is currently being assessed in several diseases, including GNE Myopathy, in which therapy could benefit from its ability to enhance the biosynthesis of sialic acid.

-NIH owns related intellectual property for the use of ManNAc to treat GNE myopathy patients and has designed a Phase 2/3 clinical trial to test its safety and efficacy.
-NDF has supported the NIH through gift funds in support of these efforts, and continues to include investigators in its scientific coterie.
+NIH owns related intellectual property for the use of ManNAc to treat GNE myopathy patients and is currently conducting a multi-center Phase 2 clinical trial to test its safety and efficacy.
+NDF has supported the NIH through gift funds in support of these efforts and continues to include investigators in its scientific endeavor.
 For more information about this trial please visit the clinical trials site by clicking here.

 Gene therapy replaces a faulty gene or adds a new gene in an attempt to cure disease or improve your body’s ability to fight disease.
 Gene therapy holds promise for treating a wide range of genetic diseases.